On this page

 429 (too many requests)

 429 Too Many Requests.
 Too many requests for a user or device.
-Amplitude throttles requests for users and devices that exceed 30 events per second (measured as an average over a recent time window).
-You should pause sending events for that user or device for a period of 30 seconds before retrying and continue retrying until you no longer receive a 429 response.
+Amplitude throttles requests for users and devices that exceed 30 events per second, measured as an average over a recent time window.
+Pause sending events for that user or device for 30 seconds, then retry.
+Continue retrying until you no longer receive a 429 response.

 {